 China urges ‘practical’ US action on sanctions after Yellen talks

-BEIJING - China on Monday called on the United States to take “practical action” in response to its “major concerns” about sanctions on Chinese companies, after US Treasury Secretary Janet Yellen wrapped up more than 10 hours of meetings with senior officials in Beijing.
+- China on Monday called on the United States to take practical action in response to its major concerns about sanctions on Chinese companies, after US Treasury Secretary Janet Yellen

-Dr Yellen came to Beijing seeking to ease tensions between the world’s two superpowers, and while there was no breakthrough, both sides described their talks as “productive” and agreed to keep channels open “at all levels” for talks on the economy.
+Dr Yellen came to Beijing seeking to ease tensions between the world’s two superpowers, and while there was no breakthrough, both sides described their talks as “productive”, and agreed to keep channels open at all levels for talks on the economy.

 The visit boosts chances for a meeting between US President Joe Biden and China’s President Xi Jinping later in 2023, possibly at the Asia-Pacific Economic Cooperation Summit in San Francisco in November.

-Before departing on Sunday, Dr Yellen told reporters that she and her Chinese counterparts had “aired significant disagreements” in their meetings, a sentiment reflected in a readout from China’s Finance Ministry on Monday morning.
+Before leaving on Sunday, Dr Yellen told reporters that she and her Chinese counterparts had “aired significant disagreements” in their meetings, a sentiment reflected in a readout from China’s Finance Ministry on Monday morning.

-China “requires” the US to “cease the suppression of Chinese enterprises, lift bans on Xinjiang-related products, and take concrete steps to respond to China’s major concerns in economic relations between the two countries”, the ministry wrote.
+China requires the US to “cease the suppression of Chinese enterprises, lift bans on Xinjiang-related products and take concrete steps to respond to China’s major concerns in economic relations between the two countries”, the ministry wrote.

 Beijing denies the use of forced labour and any other abuses there.